Sexual Harassment of Men: Its Types and Consequences

 3. Sexual health

-Another significant effect of sexual harassment on men is their sexual health.
-After experiencing sexual assault in any form, the victims may find it challenging to enjoy sex with an individual.
-For instance, a man who has experienced sexual assault may have low libido, reduced sexual behavior, or hate sex entirely.
+After experiencing sexual assault in any form, the victims may find it challenging to enjoy sex with a partner.
+For instance, they may have low libido, reduced sexual behavior, or hate sex entirely.

-In addition, some victims of men sexual harassment may experience fear and anxiety during sexual contact with someone they like.
 One reason is that they still carry the guilt and shame from the traumatic incident.
 This, in turn, interferes with their desire for sex, even though they are interested in someone.

-Although sexual harassment to men connotes unwanted or forced sexual contact, it comes in different forms.
 The type that individual experiences will determine the effects and how treatments are administered.
-The following are the different kinds of sexual assault men experience:
+Here are some of the types of sexual assault men might encounter:

 1. By Women

-Women often perpetuate the top male sexual harassment.
-At a very young age, many men were harassed by older women.
-Other men were either harassed by their girlfriends or wives.
+At a young age, some men may encounter harassment by older women.
+Other men may either be harassed by their girlfriends or wives later in life.

-However, they don’t dare to report it.
 For example, at the workplace, some women pass offensive sexual statements to men in a “joking” manner.
 Also, some women make sexual advances to men, even when they know the men are uncomfortable.

-Unfortunately, many of these behaviors don’t pass as crimes.
-After all, no one will believe that a woman is capable of doing such an act due to the societal perception of the power of men.
 They often forget that sexual assault can happen to anyone, regardless of age, sexual orientation, and gender identity.

 Consequently, they become a laughing stock or are called weak for not appreciating such behavior.